Know Your Blood Pressure Numbers

 Ask your doctor to recommend an easy-to-use and reliable home blood pressure monitor.
 Make sure the size of the blood pressure cuff itself (the inflatable part that wraps around your upper arm) fits properly.
 If your arm is too large for the cuff, the blood pressure number may be elevated even if it’s really normal.
 Ask your doctor for a larger cuff to get an accurate reading or make sure you buy a home blood pressure monitor with a cuff that fits you.

-Wrist blood pressure monitors can also be accurate when used appropriately.
-Follow the directions that come with the device.
+Wrist blood pressure monitors can also be used but often aren't as accurate.
+Follow the directions that come with the device to make sure you are using it correctly to ensure accuracy.

 No matter which type of blood pressure monitor you have, it's a good idea to take it into your doctor's office.
 You can compare your doctor's reading to the reading on your home monitor.
 This helps assure that your home blood pressure monitor is accurate.